 The military trial soon devolves into a farce and the three innocent men are convicted and executed with great ritual.
 One, who is wounded, is carried to the stake on a stretcher.

-While not quite an anti-war film Paths Of Glory is a relentless and powerful attack on the military mind.
-The anti-militarist stance is so powerful that the film was banned in parts of Europe (especially France) – and in US military theatres – for some years.
+The anti-militarist stance is so powerful that the film was banned in parts of Europe (especially France) – and at all US military bases in Europe – for some years.

 Adolphe Menjou is near perfect as the self-obsessed general, and the three doomed men are all excellent.